-The IMF’s Gold Depositories – Part 3, Gold Swaps and the Quality of the IMF Gold
+The IMF’s Gold Depositories – Part 3

 The International Monetary Fund (IMF) is authorized to use its gold holdings to engage in gold location swaps and has done so frequently in the past.
 This has involved gold location swaps with the entities who maintain the gold vaults where the IMF stores its gold, such as the Federal Reserve Bank of New York, the Bank of England and the Banque de France, and also other entities such as the Bank for International Settlements who also maintain gold accounts at the same vaults as the IMF does.